All tools

 Bitrate and Storage

-Every codec compresses video to a target bitrate — the number of bits (or megabytes) written per second of footage.
-Knowing the bitrate lets you calculate exactly how long a card lasts, or how much storage you need for a given shoot.
+Every codec compresses video to a target bitrate — bits (or megabytes) written per second.
+Knowing the bitrate lets you calculate exactly how long a card lasts, or how much storage a shoot needs.

 The Formulas